-It is clear that people at all three locations made use of both wild and domestic food sources and were plagued by a large number of commensal taxa, many of which were frogs, toads, and rodents.
+plagued by a large number of commensal taxa, many of which were frogs, toads, and rodents.
 The dominant sources of meat at St. Augustine, Charleston, and La Pointe-Krebs Plantation were generally pigs, cows, deer, and fishes, though animal use at Spanish missions was considerably different (Reitz et al. 2010; Zierden and Reitz 2009).
-The fishes were almost entirely from inshore, estuarine waters, with no evidence of off-shore fishing or imported fish, such as cod.
-This is true of both the late First Spanish period in St. Augustine compared to the British period in St. Augustine (Table 4-35), as well as of early and late eighteenth-century data from Charleston (Table 4-36; biomass summaries for Charleston have not been compiled).
-The pattern at La Pointe-Krebs Plantation is similar to that in the former Spanish and English colonies on the Atlantic coast - continued use of both local wild resources in combination with domestic ones - but a decline in wild resources combined with an increase in domestic ones.
+The fishes were almost entirely from inshore, estuarine waters, with no evidence of offshore fishing or imported fish, such as cod.
+This is true both of the late First Spanish period in St. Augustine compared to the British period in St. Augustine (Table 4-27), as well as of early and late eighteenth-century data from Charleston (Table 4-28; biomass summaries for Charleston have not been compiled).
+The pattern at La Pointe-Krebs Plantation is similar to that in the former Spanish and English colonies on the Atlantic coast-continued use of both local wild resources in combination with domestic ones, but a decline in wild resources combined with an increase in domestic ones.
 This suggests that it is not ethnic affiliations or national origin underlying these patterns, but broader economic events leading into the American antebellum South.